Hassan Sharif: Career

 Sharif graduated in 1984 and set about staging the first exhibitions of contemporary art in the Emirates.
 He founded Al Marijah Art Atelier in Sharjah in 1984, a meeting place for a generation of young artists in the country, and assembled several interventions around the city including ‘One Day Exhibition’ (1985) and an impromptu exhibition in the city’s central market.
 In this period, Sharif also penned numerous articles in the UAE’s nascent press about the history of art and translated into Arabic excerpts of 20th-century art manifestos and texts (notably about Post-Impressionism, Cubism, Abstract Expressionism, Orphism, Futurism, Dada and Surrealism, Constructivism, Fluxus, Arte Povera, Minimalism and Conceptual Art) so as to provoke a local engagement and show that his work is grounded in a discourse.
 "I didn’t only make art but I made my audience too.
 I had to contextualise what I was doing."

-In addition to his own practice, Sharif encouraged and supported several generations of artists in the Emirates.
-He authored four books in his life, wrote over fifty essays on art.
-In 2007, he co-founded of The Flying House with his brother Abdulraheem Sharif, a Dubai institution for promoting contemporary Emirati artists.
-He was the founder of the Art Atelier in the Youth Theater and Arts, Dubai.
+In addition to his own practice, Sharif founded the Art Atelier in the Youth Theater and Arts, Dubai.
+He supported several generations of artists in the Emirates, authored books, and wrote over fifty essays on art.

 Sharif’s works are held in notable institutional collections including M+, Hong Kong; Guggenheim New York; Guggenheim Abu Dhabi; Centre Pompidou, Paris; Mathaf Arab Museum of Modern Art, Doha; and the Sharjah Art Foundation.
 Sharif died on 18 September 2016 in Dubai.
 He was 65.

+The Flying House

+In 2007, Abdulraheem Sharif—who has been documenting and storing the artworks of Hussein and Hassan Sharif, as well as other artists since early 90s—decided to turn his former house into a non-profit space to showcase the artworks he was warehousing, and the ones that were with the Emirati artists.
+Hassan Sharif encouraged his brother’s idea, and by January 2008, the space was ready.
+Mohamed Kazem curated it, and Jose Clevers gave it the name, The Flying House.
+Hassan lived in The Flying House from 2008 to 2013, where he also set up his studio there during that period.
+The Flying House space closed down in 2013.